Subhodip1307/Batch-Script-Guide/Readme.md

     	echo Hello world
 ```
 # This is Still not completed please hold on and wait for more.
+# If you having in problem to understand this guide you message here or [Telegram](https://t.me/Verger_py) me
 # If you get any mistake in this repo or you want to contribute then feel free to